 - 51% of CSMs are from a Sales background (they moved to Customer Success from Sales, business development or account management).

 So now for the interesting, and subjective, part.
 (We all know what people say about assumptions but sometimes it’s fun to speculate.)
 What can we infer from these statistics?

 Are we seeing a tension emerging?
 It seems businesses are increasingly seeing the Customer Success function as part of their revenue growth engine and are using standard commission based incentives to help drive this but what if the personality type that gravitates towards Customer Success is not motivated that way?
-In fact, perhaps a significant cohort of CSMs are de-motivated by sales based incentives.
+In fact, perhaps a significant cohort of CSMs are de-motivated by sales-based incentives.
 I ask the question because over 50% of CSMs left sales to move to Customer Success.
-Could they have moved away from a transactional, commission based role, seeking one based more around relationship development?
-Should their compensation plans have a greater weighing in favour of relationship and health metrics?
+Could they have moved away from a transactional, commission based role, seeking one based more on relationship development?
+Should their compensation plans have a greater weighting in favor of relationship and health metrics?

-We would love to hear how the role of CSM is evolving at your SaaS firm and how CSMs are incentivised and compensated!
+We would love to hear how the role of CSM is evolving at your SaaS firm and how CSMs are incentivized and compensated!